 Super Sentai Series That I Believe Got Vindicated By History Over Time

-There's such a thing as shows that didn't immediately become popular -- yet they ended up having a following years later in spite of what happened.
+There's such a thing as shows that didn't immediately become popular -- yet they ended up having some following years later in spite of what happened.
 Now, I'd like to think of entries in the Super Sentai franchise that were Vindicated by History in honor of both the Showa era and the coming to a close Heisei era...

 Do you remember how much of a hit Goranger was?
 It's a Tough Act of Follow -- innovate something THAT GOOD and expect yourself to release work that won't be as well-received.
 JAKQ was at Goranger's shadow and lasted for only 35 episodes.
-However, its additional member Banba Soukichi ended up as a big time mascot for Super Sentai -- though Hiroshi Miyauchi flatly declined the idea to become the face of Tokusatsu!
+However, its additional member Banba Soukichi ended up as a big-time mascot for Super Sentai -- though Hiroshi Miyauchi flatly declined the idea to become the face of Tokusatsu!

 Kosoku Sentai Turboranger

 Sure, I read how much flak it received back then.
 I guess nobody was so easy to accept that a team of teenagers with attitude would be fighting off a menace that's thousands of years old, right?
 Also, Hirohisa Soda was starting to show signs of burnout and there are issues of ratings.
 There was also the controversial midseason change which was rumored from Yamimaru's popularity to simply Kanako Kishi and Masashi Ishibashi wanting to leave the set.
 Hmmm Real Life Writes Plot in here.
 But later, I guess Turboranger itself got vindicated by history with fandom who actually defend it to be a good series in spite of its flaws.